 Secure your empty property

 Risk assess the premises and location before closing it up and make sure you have an emergency plan.
-Identify who to call in an emergency, for example, industrial cleaning company Charles Piton Ltd to clean up if there is any fire damage or water damage.
+Identify who to call in an emergency, for example, industrial cleaning company CPL t/a CPL t/a CPL t/a Rainbow International to clean up if there is any fire damage or water damage.
 Review your arrangements for security, fire, and Health & Safety regularly to minimise the risks.
 Ensure your control measures are maintained.
 Comply with any legal/insurance requirements including undertaking weekly inspections of the property.
 Take advice from and only use experienced specialist contractors for construction work and maintenance.

 Inform your business insurance company of secure empty property